Darryl C. Towns

-Darryl C. Towns (born July 21, 1961) was the Commissioner and CEO of New York State Homes and Community Renewal agency.
-He is a former representative of the 54th Assembly District in the New York State Legislature, which comprises the Brooklyn neighborhoods of Bushwick, Cypress Hills, and East New York from 1993 to 2011.
+Darryl C. Towns (born July 21, 1961) is an American politician and government official, currently serving as chair of the New York State Board of Parole.
+He was the Commissioner and CEO of New York State Homes and Community Renewal agency from 2011 to 2015.
+Prior to that, he served in the New York State Assembly representing the of the 54th district from 1993 to 2011; the district comprises the Brooklyn neighborhoods of Bushwick, Cypress Hills, and East New York.

 Career

-Towns won the seat in the New York Assembly in September 1992, defeating 10-year incumbent Thomas Catapano.
+Towns won the seat in the New York Assembly in September 1992, defeating 10-year incumbent Thomas F. Catapano.

 In 1994 Towns was appointed Chairman of the Subcommittee on Mass Transit by Assembly Speaker Sheldon Silver.

 From 1981 to 1986, Towns served in the United States Air Force.

 Prior to his election to office, Towns also served as Director of Community Affairs at Interfaith Hospital.

 In January 2007, Towns was elected chair of the State Legislature's Black, Puerto Rican, Hispanic & Asian Legislative Caucus.

 In 2011, Towns vacated his Assembly seat to become Commissioner and CEO of the New York State Homes and Community Renewal agency when appointed by Governor Andrew Cuomo.

+In 2022, Governor Kathy Hochul nominated Towns to the State Parole Board.
+The New York State Senate confirmed his nomination on June 2.
+On January 1, 2023, Hochul appointed him as chairman.